Manhattan International High School (02M459)

 Teachers with more than 3 years of experience: 82%

-Academic Highlights: FutureReadyNYC: Technology (Software Developer), Software Engineering Classes- Coding, TinkerCad, Web design, Work Based Learning- Internships, Apprenticeships, and Paid experiences, Career Readiness & Modern Youth Apprenticeship (CRMYA) School, Performance-Based Assessment Tasks (PBATs), AP Courses Available
+Academic Highlights: FutureReadyNYC: Education (Teaching & Training), Performance-Based Assessment Tasks (PBATs), Advanced Placement Courses Available, FutureReadyNYC: Technology (Software Developer), Software Engineering Classes- Coding, TinkerCad, Web design, Work Based Learning- Internships, Apprenticeships, and Paid experiences, Career Readiness & Modern Youth Apprenticeship (CRMYA) School

-Other Features: College Trips, CRMYA School, FutureReadyNYC School, Health Center, Internships Available, Online Grading System, Orientation, Program(s) with 1 GE Applicant Per Seat, Program(s) with 1 SWD Applicant Per Seat
+Other Features: College Courses Offered, College Courses On Site, Computer Science Coursework, CRMYA School, Early College, Expert College and Career Advisor On Staff, Financial Literacy Coursework, FutureReadyNYC School, Health Center, Internships, Online Grading System, Paid Apprenticeships, Paid Internships, Program(s) with 1 SWD Applicant Per Seat

 School Features: